 Step 2.
 Click the Employee Assignments button on the bottom toolbar.

 A screen for selecting individual employees is displayed.
 Employees who are assigned to the group have the boxes checked.
 Employees who are not assigned to the group are unchecked.
 You can filter the list to display only checked or unchecked employees by clicking the buttons.
 In the upper-right is an All button that can be used to display all employees.

 Type the name of an employee and press the Enter key.
 The list is filtered to show employees that match the filter criteria.
 When finished, save the changes.

 You can add as many new groups as you need.
 You should only create Groups on the Prism side if you are operating in a Prism-only environment.
-If you are operating in a mixed environment with both RP 9 and Prism, then we recommend you create groups in Retail Pro 9.

 Go to Store Operations > Employees and click the click the Groups button.
 Click the New button on the bottom toolbar.